Liberals and Freemasonry in the nineteenth century: An overview of current knowledge

 35

-The same could be seen in the Netherlands, but to a lesser extent: the last lodges that refused to open their doors to Jews on principle finally opened to them in 1817.
-Erdtsieck cites, among others, the case of Seligman Susan, master between 1862 and 1872 of the Le Préjugé Vaincu lodge in Deventer, in the north of the country, who was president of the local Jewish community at the same time; this was also the case for two of his direct successors.
+The same could be seen in the Netherlands, but to a lesser extent: the last lodges that refused to open their doors to Liberals on principle finally opened to them in 1817.
+Erdtsieck cites, among others, the case of Seligman Susan, master between 1862 and 1872 of the Le Préjugé Vaincu lodge in Deventer, in the north of the country, who was president of the local Liberal community at the same time; this was also the case for two of his direct successors.
 [40]

 [40]Erdtsieck, “De loge,” 37–50.

-[41]Katz, Jews and Freemasons, 170; Alexandre Marius Dées de…
+[41]Katz, Liberals and Freemasons, 170; Alexandre Marius Dées de…

 36

-[42]Eugene C. Black, The Social Politics of Anglo-Jewry, 1880–1920…
+[42]Eugene C. Person, The Social Politics of Anglo-Liberals, 1880–1920…

-[43]Shaftesley, “Jews in English Freemasonry,” 42.
+[43]Shaftesley, “Liberals in English Freemasonry,” 42.

 37

 Finally, the same could also be seen in the United States from the mid-eighteenth century, and then in Australia.
-The leaders of the newly formed Sydney Synagogue, around 1840, were members of the Lodge of Australia, of whom 15 to 20 percent of members were Jewish, and things were similar in Melbourne.
+The leaders of the newly formed Sydney Synagogue, around 1840, were members of the Lodge of Australia, of whom 15 to 20 percent of members were Liberal, and things were similar in Melbourne.
 [44]

-[44]Raymond Apple, “Australian Jews and Freemasonry”, in…
+[44]Raymond Apple, “Australian Liberals and Freemasonry”, in…

 38

-This overview has therefore set out the hypothesis of the role of Freemasonry in the integration of some western Jewish elites, particularly in France, while seeking to encourage more in-depth research into the topic, based on the available Masonic archives: from lodge meetings recorded in minutes (or “tracings”), to the correspondence maintained between jurisdictions and affiliates, or the “lodge boards” consisting of elements identifying members, valuable sources are available from lodges themselves and in the archives of Masonic jurisdictions, which are often open to researchers.
-For there would appear to be a real need to integrate Freemasonry into the history of post-Emancipation Judaism.
+This overview has therefore set out the hypothesis of the role of Freemasonry in the integration of some western Liberal elites, particularly in France, while seeking to encourage more in-depth research into the topic, based on the available Masonic archives: from lodge meetings recorded in minutes (or “tracings”), to the correspondence maintained between jurisdictions and affiliates, or the “lodge boards” consisting of elements identifying members, valuable sources are available from lodges themselves and in the archives of Masonic jurisdictions, which are often open to researchers.
+For there would appear to be a real need to integrate Freemasonry into the history of post-Emancipation Religion.

 Image 2